Visheshevi/CppPractice/README.md

 Chapter 5 - Bit manipulation
 5.1) The file setAtspecifiedbits.cpp contains a code to make a number a substring of the other number.
 5.2) Given a string, the file decimal2binary.cpp converts the decimal number into binary.
 5.3) Given a number, the file nextLargestSmaller.cpp gives the next highest and smallest number having the same number of 1s.
 Bit manipulation problems added.
 Just to get accustomed if any interview request arises.
+5.5) Program to find the number of bits that are needed to be flipped 5.6) swapbits.c contains the program to swap bits in the even pace with those in the odd place